Everything You Need To Know About Deep Cycle Batteries

 Flooded Lead-Acid Batteries

-Because of the liquid, these batteries must stay upright at all times.
-They also require good ventilation.
-Batteries produce hydrogen gas and it must have a way to escape.
-It is not uncommon for electrolytes to spit out of the vents during charge, leaving acid residue on the battery cover and often even on the battery tray and vehicle chassis.
+Due to the liquid, these batteries must stay upright at all times.
+They also require proper ventilation since these batteries produce hydrogen gas and it must have a way to escape.
+It is not uncommon for electrolytes to spit out of the vents during the charge cycle, leaving acid residue on the battery cover and often even on the battery tray and vehicle chassis.

-Overall, flooded batteries require the most maintenance including; adding water, cleaning acid residue from battery covers, terminals, and surroundings.
+Overall, flooded batteries require the most maintenance, including: adding water, and cleaning acid residue from battery covers, terminals, and surroundings.
 These types of batteries are also quite heavy when considering the ratio of battery weight to the amount of energy they provide.
-For these reasons and more, their popularity is waning.
+For these reasons and more, their popularity has significantly waned in recent years.

 Valve Regulated Lead-Acid (VRLA) – Gel and AGM Batteries

-Gel and AGM batteries are other types of lead-acid deep cycle batteries, but with a big improvement.
+Gel and AGM batteries are other types of lead-acid deep cycle batteries but with a key improvement.
 They don't have free-flowing liquid electrolytes in them and therefore don’t require any addition of water.
 They are more expensive though and often don’t last as long as flooded batteries in more demanding applications.
+VRLA batteries also will not last as long as lithium batteries and will require more frequent replacements over time.

-Instead, Gel batteries use a gelled electrolyte and AGM batteries use an electrolyte absorbed in glass matt.
-If they are used and charged properly, they won’t release any gases, but in the event they overpressure, the safety valve will open and release the buildup.
+Instead, gel batteries use a gelled electrolyte and AGM batteries use an electrolyte absorbed in glass mat.
+If they are used and charged properly, they won’t release any gasses.
+However, in the event they overpressure, the safety valve will open and release the buildup.
 As such, they don't have to remain upright and they virtually eliminate any spillage, cutting down on the corrosion problems common with the flooded variety.
-They are very popular for use in boats, recreational vehicles, and more.
+They have been used in boats, recreational vehicles, and other applications.

 Lithium-Ion Batteries